enonic/lib-static/README.md

 ### Why use lib-static instead of portal.assetUrl?

 Enonic XP already comes with an [asset service](https://developer.enonic.com/docs/xp/stable/runtime/engines/asset-service), where you can just put resources in the _/assets_ root folder and use `portal.assetUrl(resourcePath)` to generate URLs from where to fetch them.
 Lib-static basically does the same thing, but allows you more control:
 - **Caching behaviour:** With `assetUrl`, you get a URL where the current installation/version of the app is baked in as a hash.
 It will change whenever the app is updated, forcing browsers to skip their locally cached resources and request new ones, even if the resource wasn't changed during the update.
-Using lib-static with [immutable assets](#mutable-assets) retains stable URLs and has sevral ways to adapt the header to direct browsers' caching behavior more effectively, even for mutable assets.
+Using lib-static with [immutable assets](#mutable-assets) retains stable URLs and has several ways to adapt the header to direct browsers' caching behavior more effectively, even for mutable assets.
 - **Endpoint URLs:** make your resource endpoints anywhere,
 - **Response headers**: override and control the MIME-type resolution, or the Cache-Control headers more specifically
 - **Control resource folders:** As long as the resources are built into the app JAR, resources can be served from anywhere - even with multiple lib-static instances at once: serve from multiple specific-purpose folders, or use multi-instances to specify multiple rules from the same folder.